RickofManc/fresh-casts/README.md

 * One user can add one log post like
 * One user can add many comments to one blog post

-The Contact App data model does not yet have a relationship with the Blog App, however I have included for reference towards future development.
+The Contact App data model does not yet have a relationship with the Blog App, however I have included for awareness towards future development.

 <p align="center">